inovex/scrumlr.io/docs/src/content/docs/self-hosting/env-vars.md

 SCRUMLR_SERVER_NATS_URL=''
 ```

+**Note**: If a redis and nats address are defined, the redis address takes precedence and will be used.

 ### Redis Variables

 You can either use a NATS server or a Redis server for the backend communication.